in28minutes/in28minutes.github.io/_posts/2017-12-25-spring-boot-rest-service-with-jpa-top20.md

 ---
 layout:     post
-title:      Creating a CRUD REST API/Service with Spring Boot, JPA and Hibernate
+title:      Creating a CRUD REST API/Service with Spring Boot, JPA, and Hibernate
-date:       2020-07-04 12:31:19
+date:       2022-08-19 12:31:19
-summary:    Creating a complete CRUD API with GET, POST, PUT and DELETE is the first step to developing RESTful Services, In this tutorial, let's learn to create an awesome CRUD REST API with Spring Boot, Spring MVC, JPA and Hibernate.
+summary:    The first step in developing RESTful Services is to create a complete CRUD API with GET, POST, PUT, and DELETE methods.In this tutorial, let's learn to create an awesome CRUD REST API with Spring Boot, Spring MVC, JPA, and Hibernate.
 categories:  SpringBoot
 permalink:  /spring-boot-crud-rest-service-with-jpa-hibernate
 ---

-This guide will help you create a CRUD REST API/Service with Spring Boot, JPA and Hibernate.
+This guide will help you create a CRUD REST API/Service with Spring Boot, JPA, and Hibernate.
 We will create a JPA Repository for a Student Entity and expose it using a Student Resource.

 ## You will learn
 - What is a RESTful Service?
 - Basics of designing a REST API.
-- How to create a RESTful Service offering all CRUD operations?
+- How to create a RESTful service offering all CRUD operations?
-- How to use Spring Boot, Spring MVC, JPA and Hibernate to create a RESTful API?
+- How to use Spring Boot, Spring MVC, JPA, and Hibernate to create a RESTful API?
 - How to execute different kinds of REST API with Postman?
-- What are the differences between GET, POST, PUT and DELETE request methods?
+- What are the differences between GET, POST, PUT, and DELETE request methods?

 ## Free Courses - Learn in 10 Steps